matt-blodgett/asdc/README.md

 A third party desktop client for Arctic Spa brand hot tubs.
 Uses a reverse-engineered TCP/protobuf interface for controlling and viewing the status of your hot tub temperature, jets, lights, and much more.

+## Overview

+Arctic Spa hot tubs communicate over TCP using protobuf messages.
+By writing a specifically crafted packet that includes a message type integer to the connection with the device, the onboard controller in the hot tub will respond with a corresponding protobuf message.

 ## License

 Licensed under the [GPL-3.0](./LICENSE) license.